Emmanuel Levinas: Life and career

-Emmanuelis Levinas (later adapted to French orthography as Emmanuel Levinas) was born in 1906 into a middle-class Litvak family in Kaunas, in present-day Lithuania, then Kovno district, at the Western edge of the Russian Empire.
-Because of the disruptions of World War I, the family moved to Charkow in Ukraine in 1916, where they stayed during the Russian revolutions of February and October 1917.
-In 1920 his family returned to the Republic of Lithuania.
-Levinas's early education was in secular, Russian-language schools in Kaunas and Charkow.
+Levinas was born on 12 January 1906, into a middle-class Litvak family in Kaunas, in present-day Lithuania, then Kovno district, at the Western edge of the Russian Empire.
+Because of the disruptions of World War I, the family moved to Kharkiv in Ukraine in 1916, where they stayed during the Russian revolutions of February and October 1917.
+In 1920, his family returned to the Republic of Lithuania.
+Levinas's early education was in secular, Russian-language schools in Kaunas and Kharkiv.
 Upon his family's return to the Republic of Lithuania, Levinas spent two years at a Jewish gymnasium before departing for France, where he commenced his university education.

 Levinas began his philosophical studies at the University of Strasbourg in 1923, and his lifelong friendship with the French philosopher Maurice Blanchot.
 In 1928, he went to the University of Freiburg for two semesters to study phenomenology under Edmund Husserl.
 At Freiburg he also met Martin Heidegger, whose philosophy greatly impressed him.
 Levinas would in the early 1930s be one of the first French intellectuals to draw attention to Heidegger and Husserl by translating, in 1931, Husserl's Cartesian Meditations (with the help of Gabrielle Peiffer and with advice from Alexandre Koyré) and by drawing on their ideas in his own philosophy, in works such as La théorie de l'intuition dans la phénoménologie de Husserl (The Theory of Intuition in Husserl's Phenomenology; his 1929/30 doctoral thesis), De l'Existence à l'Existant (From Existence to Existents; 1947), and En Découvrant l’Existence avec Husserl et Heidegger (Discovering Existence with Husserl and Heidegger; first edition, 1949, with additions, 1967).
-In 1929 he was awarded his doctorate (Doctorat d'université degree) by the University of Strasbourg for his thesis on the meaning of intuition in the philosophy of Husserl, published in 1930.
+In 1929, he was awarded his doctorate (Doctorat d'université degree) by the University of Strasbourg for his thesis on the meaning of intuition in the philosophy of Husserl, published in 1930.

 Levinas became a naturalized French citizen in 1939.
 When France declared war on Germany, he reported for military duty as a translator of Russian and French.
 During the German invasion of France in 1940, his military unit was surrounded and forced to surrender.
 Levinas spent the rest of World War II as a prisoner of war in a camp near Hanover in Germany.
 Levinas was assigned to a special barrack for Jewish prisoners, who were forbidden any form of religious worship.
 Life in the Fallingbostel camp was difficult, but his status as a prisoner of war protected him from the Holocaust's concentration camps.
 Other prisoners saw him frequently jotting in a notebook.
 These jottings were later developed into his book De l'Existence à l'Existant (1947) and a series of lectures published under the title Le Temps et l'Autre (1948).
 His wartime notebooks have now been published in their original form as Œuvres: Tome 1, Carnets de captivité: suivi de Écrits sur la captivité; et, Notes philosophiques diverses (2009).